Podcast details

 "You are coming to me because you are the slave of my slave."

-"Our mind is like a horse, a wild horse.
-If you try to catch it with force and do something, it will kill you."
+"Our mind is like a wild horse.
+If you try to catch it with force, it will damage you."

 Filming location: Strilky, Czech Republic